Balance Boards Transform Lives

 How to Introduce Emotional Balance Boards

-Introducing an emotional balance board effectively requires modeling, consistency, and reinforcement.
+Introducing a balance board effectively requires modeling, consistency, and reinforcement.
 Here’s how:

 1. Start with Familiar Emotions – Begin with basic emotions like happy, sad, and angry before introducing more complex feelings.